 $ sudo apt-get install python-setuptools

-$ cd <OPENSIM_INSTALL_DIR>/lib/python3.7/site-packages
+$ cd <OPENSIM_INSTALL_DIR>/lib/python3.x/site-packages

 $ sudo python setup.py install